svucsc/svucsc.github.io/README.md

 # svucsc.github.io
 A repository for the Southern Virginia University calendar, implementing FullCalendar and Materializecss.
-Viewable at <a href "http://svucsc.github.io" >svucsc.github.io</a>
+Viewable at [svucsc.github.io](http://svucsc.github.io)